Eduard von Feuchtersleben: Biography

-Josephine was the daughter of Angelo Soliman (1721–1796) whose body was secretly claimed after his death by Austrian Emperor Francis II who had Abbé Eberl remove the skin and stuff it for display as an African "savage" in his cabinet of curiosities.
+Josephine was the daughter of African-born Austrian Angelo Soliman (1721–1796) whose body was secretly claimed after his death by Austrian Emperor Francis II who had Abbé Eberl remove the skin and stuff it for display as an African "savage" in his cabinet of curiosities.

 At least since 1817, Eduard von Feuchtersleben wrote small plays, essays and poetry, which were printed since 1822.
 Since 1832, he was employed as a mining engineer in salt production in Aussee.

 Among Eduard's friends were Franz Grillparzer (1791–1872), Eduard von Bauernfeld (1802–90), Nikolaus Lenau (1802–50), and Johann Ludwig Deinhardstein (1794–1859).

 By his extensive enthusiasm for poetry in the romantic spirit, he encouraged his half-brother Ernst von Feuchtersleben to also deal with poetry.
 Eduard and Ernst von Feuchtersleben were deeply attached to each other, and Ernst dedicated some of his texts to the older half-brother.
 Ernst also campaigned for a complete edition of Eduard's works, but this project was never brought to fruition.